 Both of my images are multiple-frame panoramas photographed in camera raw format, then merged and processed in Adobe Lightroom, with some additional edits in Adobe Photoshop as needed.

 Thank you to Photographic Center Northwest, King County Metro, and Youth in Focus as well as the panel of jurors from those organizations who selected the images.
 Thanks also to 4Culture who fund the program through a grant.

 For more information and to see the complete list of photographers and artists whose work was selected, visit City Panorama 2016 (Photo Center Northwest).

 I received word that the Haystack Rock sunset panorama was installed at Stop #9560, a northbound bus stop at Eastlake Avenue East and Harvard Avenue East in Seattle.
 You can see the work installed on site in the photos below, as well as a map of the location.

 Here‘s a map of the location, it’s under the Interstate 5 bridge:

-The artists have no input as to where the photographs are installed, so I was pleased that Metro installed my work at a bus stop that I actually used in high school to get home.
+The artists have no input as to where the photographs are installed, so I was pleased that Metro installed my work at a bus stop that I actually used back in high school to get home.

 I’m still waiting to find out where Metro installs the Dusty Lake photo.
 Installation of the long list of City Panorama works may take until late spring 2017.